Victor Hugues

 Jean-Baptiste Victor Hugues (July 20, 1762 – August 12, 1826) was a French politician and colonial administrator who served as the governor of Guadeloupe from 1794 to 1798.
-He is best known for his actions during the French Revolutionary Wars, where Hugues played a major role in implementing the Law of 4 February 1794 which abolished slavery in France's colonies.
+He is best known for his actions during the French Revolutionary Wars, where Hugues played a major role in implementing the Law of 4 February 1794 which abolished slavery in French colonies.
 In 1799, Napoleon rose to power in France, and attempted to restore slavery in French colonies.
 Hugues, who had been personally opposed to abolition, oversaw in the restoration of slavery in Cayenne, where he purchased several slaves for himself.
 In 1809, Anglo-Portuguese forces captured Cayenne, with Hugues being disgraced upon his return to France.
 He returned to Cayenne and died there in 1826.

 Early life

 Jean-Baptiste Victor Hugues was born on 20 July 1762 in Marseille into a wealthy family.
 His father, Jean-François Hugues, was a merchant, and Hugues's mother Catherine Fodrin was born into family of silk traders from Saint-Étienne.
 Hugues moved along with his family to the French colony of Saint-Domingue during the early 1780s, where he eventually acquired ownership of a number of slave plantations.
 During the 1790s, Hugues was forced to return to France as a result of the Haitian Revolution.
 There, he was appointed as prosecutor of the Committee of Public Safety in La Rochelle with the support of the city's branch of the Jacobin Club.
-In 1794, he was appointed as the governor of Guadeloupe by the National Convention, which had voted to abolish slavery in all French colonies in 4 February of that year.
+In 1794, he was appointed as the governor of Guadeloupe by the National Convention, which had voted to abolish slavery in all French colonies on 4 February of that year.